Chris Van Hollen: Tenure

-In 2009, Van Hollen introduced a bill which establishes a green bank to catalyze the financing of clean energy and energy efficiency projects.
+In 2009, Van Hollen introduced a bill which establishes a green bank to catalyze the financing of renewable energy and energy efficiency projects.
 He reintroduced the same bill again in 2014.

 In March 2010, when Charles Rangel was forced to resign as Chairman of the Committee on Ways and Means over ethics charges, Van Hollen played a key role in having Sander Levin succeed to the Chairmanship over Pete Stark.
 Stark was the second-most experienced member of the committee while Levin was third, and party tradition would have made Stark chairman due to seniority.
 However, Van Hollen and other younger members saw Stark's past intemperate comments as a liability to the Democrats in an election year.

 On April 29, 2010, Van Hollen introduced the campaign finance DISCLOSE Act.
 He reintroduced the bill for the 113th Congress on February 9, 2012.

 In April 2011, Van Hollen sued the Federal Election Commission, charging it with regulatory capture and the creation of a loophole that allowed unlimited and undisclosed financing in the 2010 election season.
 According to Van Hollen, had it not been for the loophole, "much of the more than $135 million in secret contributions that funded expenditures would have been disclosed."

 During the 2012 Obama reelection campaign, Van Hollen participated in one-on-one debate prep with vice president Joe Biden, impersonating the Republican vice-presidential candidate Paul Ryan.

 In 2014, Van Hollen worked with a bipartisan group to pass the ABLE (Achieving a Better Life Experience) Act.
 The legislation allowed people with disabilities to create tax-free savings accounts for qualified disability-related expenses (including education, housing, and transportation).
 The act was signed into law on December 19, 2014.